 - Get proposals from several insurers, not just the company the agent represents.
 If the agent won’t do this, get another agent.

 Were these tips helpful?

-At Rock House Financial, a fee-only financial advisor in Farmington, Utah, we have a financial advisor for widows as a prominent member of our team.
-If you would like to speak with us, please reach out.
+At Rock House Financial, a fee-only financial advisor in Farmington, Utah.
+We work with folks from all backgrounds, and we have a financial advisor for widows as a prominent member of our team.
+If you are considering your retirement, wondering if you should buy an annuity or not, or just would like to speak with us, please reach out.

 The opinions expressed herein are those of the firm and are subject to change without notice.
 The opinions referenced are as of the date of publication and are subject to change due to changes in the market or economic conditions and may not necessarily come to pass.
 Any opinions, projections, or forward-looking statements expressed herein are solely those of author, may differ from the views or opinions expressed by other areas of the firm, and are only for general informational purposes as of the date indicated.

 Case studies presented are purely hypothetical examples only and do not represent actual clients or results.
 These studies are provided for educational purposes only.
 Similar, or even positive results, cannot be guaranteed.
 Each client has their own unique set of circumstances so products and strategies may not by suitable for all people.
 Please consult with a qualified professional before implementing any strategy discussed herein.
 No portion of these case studies is to be interpreted as a testimonial or endorsement of the firms’ investment advisory services.